fireship-io/fireship.io/content/snippets/firestore-automated-backups.md

 {{< figure src="/snippets/img/backup-firestore-gh-secret.png" caption="Copy the base64 output as the value of the secret" >}}

-## Firestore Backup Github Action
+## Firestore Backup GitHub Action

-Create the Github Action to run the export job on a schedule.
+Create the GitHub Action to run the export job on a schedule.

 ### Workflow